amitakoren/flics-app/project.md

 ## More information
-The work can be done asynchronously, meaning that assuming you're cooperating properly using Git, each of you can work independently on its own part of the project.
-We'll meet after you start working and understand the basic requirements of this project.
+The work can be done asynchronously, meaning that assuming you're cooperating properly using Git, each of you can work independently on his\her own part of the project.